APPG on Faith and Society

 Faith communities have always been called upon to tackle hardship and need in our communities.
 It is the absolute bedrock of what it means to have faith, and people of faith were serving their communities long before the state ever woke up to the fact that it had responsibilities, too.

 Every day our faith groups give an enormous amount to Birmingham, and do so in the ever-changing landscape of public services.
 The Faith Covenant provides a set of working principles that help us all get the biggest social benefit out of this partnership, as those public services continue to change.

 Organisations and services can only become stronger by working together in an open and generous way, with a shared set of values and principles to guide their activities on a daily basis.

-If you’re interested in bringing the Faith Covenant to your area, please let us know, and get in touch with your local council and let them know about it.
+If you are interested in bringing the Faith Covenant to your area, please contact us by emailing [email protected], and get in touch with your local council to let them know as well.